puppetlabs/puppet-docs/source/puppet/5.5/known_issues.md

 As known issues are discovered in Puppet 5.5 and its patch releases, they'll be added here.
 Once a known issue is resolved, it is listed as a resolved issue in the release notes for that release, and removed from this list.

+- The `host` type supports only one IP address for each hostname.
+Because of this, you cannot use both an IPv4 and IPv6 address for the same hostname.
+[PUP-9480](https://tickets.puppetlabs.com/browse/PUP-9480)

 - Puppet 5.5.11 adds support for macOS 10.14 Mojave.
 However to manage users and groups, you must grant Puppet Full Disk Access.
 To give Puppet access on a machine running macOS 10.14, go to `System Preferences > Security & Privacy > Privacy > Full Disk Access`, and add the path to the Puppet executable.
 [PA-2226](https://tickets.puppetlabs.com/browse/PA-2226), [PA-2227](https://tickets.puppetlabs.com/browse/PA-2227)